-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 83% of patients on the diabetes register had a record of a foot examination and risk classification within the preceding 12 months, which is comparable to the national average of 88%. - Patients received a telephone consultation reminding them of their appointments. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The percentage of patients on the diabetes register with a record of a foot examination and risk classification in the preceding 12 months was 94% compared with a national average of 88%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.